nwdigitalradio/n7nix/baudrate/README.md

-## Programatically change baud rate 1200/9600 baud
+## Programmatically change baud rate 1200/9600 baud

-# PRELIMINARY
+### Introduction

+The following feature was requested by J P Watters KC9KKO.
+Until there is successful detection of both 1200 & 9600 baud packets on a single channel provide a way to configure a remote gateway to handle a requested baud rate.

+Since direwolf can decode DTMF, use DTMF tones as the mechanism to change packet baud rate on the remote gateway.

+A script (send_ttcmd.sh) is run on a local station that specifies call sign & requested baud rate.
+The request is encoded as a Touch Tone APRS object.

+Direwolf decodes the DTMF request, verifies the call sign is in a white list and configures itself to decode the specified baud rate.

+### Script descriptions

-Use the following 3 scripts to change the direwolf baud rate of a remote machine.  _speed_switch.sh_ runs on both the local & remote machines to set the requested baud rate (either 1200 or 9600)
+The following 3 scripts are used to change the direwolf baud rate of a remote machine.

+* The script _speed_switch.sh_ runs on both the local & remote machines to set the requested baud rate (either 1200 or 9600).
+It can also be run manually from the command line to configure direwolf for a specific baud rate.

 * On the local machine: